-- Pull the shift lever all the way back to the neutral position. - Start the engine and move the throttle lever to the FAST position.

-- a.
-Mower does not self-propel. - Mower begins to self-propel or creeps very slowly forward when the shift lever is moved one notch forward.
+- 2. Pull the shift lever all the way back to the neutral position. - 3.
+Start the engine and move the throttle lever to the FAST position. - 4.
+Engage the drive clutch lever and confirm the following: - a.
+Mower does not self-propel. - b.
+Mower begins to self-propel or creeps very slowly forward when the shift lever is moved one notch forward.

 If the mower does not operate as outlined above, go to step 5.
-If the mower does operate as outlined above, go to step 6.
+If the mower does operate as outlined above, adjustment is not required.